 At discharge, we will give you instructions and go over all the post-surgical care required at home.
 We will send home pain medications to keep your pet comfortable while he is healing.
 We can, upon request, send a tranquilizer to make sure your dog doesn’t get out of control when he starts feeling better.
 It is important to follow the strict guidelines for post-surgical care for optimum healing.
 Your pet’s activities will need to be restricted while the bone heals, which takes at least 8 weeks.
 He will also need to have an Elizabethan collar kept on to prevent licking at the incision for 2 weeks.
 He will probably not be using the leg at the time of discharge, but most animals will begin weight-bearing within 1 to 2 weeks post-surgery.
 Most are walking well by 4 weeks and back to normal activity by 16 weeks post-op.

 There will be a post-surgical recheck scheduled 2 weeks after the surgery with Dr. Andersen.
-The staples will also be removed at this time.
+The suture will also be removed at this time.
 Once the incision is healed, it will be time to start rehabilitation which will expedite your dog’s return to normal function.
 We recommend starting rehab 3 to 4 weeks after surgery.
 We have found that rehabilitation in the underwater treadmill greatly speeds the recovery.
 We recommend 2 sessions per week for 5 weeks.
 Please see the Rehabilitation page for more information on Hydrotherapy using the Underwater Treadmill.
 The final doctor recheck will be scheduled at 8 weeks post-op and we will recheck the x-rays at that time to confirm good bone healing.

 In the weeks following the TPLO surgery, you can expect to see more and more use of the repaired leg.
 As the post-surgical swelling decreases and your pet feels more comfortable, as well as with the aid of Hydrotherapy Rehabilitation, the limb will regain its normal use.
 Most dogs will get back normal, or near normal weight-bearing function within 4 months.